 Congratulations - you have completed the Kintyre Way!
 After breakfast, it is time to set off on your onward journey by public bus back to Campbeltown and onwards to Central Scotland.
 Please note there is no bus service from Dunaverty to Campbeltown on Sundays.
 It is possible to arrange a taxi transfer back to Campbeltown or add an additional overnight and walk this section.

-The official Kintyre Way includes a stage at Claonaig.
-There is no accommodation in this village, so if you wish to include Claonaig, you may choose to walk the full distance from Tarbert to Clachan via Claonaig in one day, a combined distance of 22 miles / 35 km.
-Alternatively, we can arrange a taxi transfer for you from Claonaig back to Tarbert with return the following day for the onward walk to Clachan.
-You can also arrive in Claonaig by ferry from Lochranza on the Island of Arran.
-If you wish to walk part of the Arran Coastal Path, take the ferry from Lochranza to Claonaig and start the Kintyre Way from there, we can arrange a bespoke package, tailored to your requirements.Islay Option
+You may choose to arrive in Claonaig by ferry from Lochranza on the Island of Arran.
+If you wish to walk part of the Arran Coastal Way, take the ferry from Lochranza to Claonaig and start the Kintyre Way from there, we can arrange a bespoke package, tailored to your requirements.Islay Option

 EasyWays offers a two night break on the mystic island of Islay, home of 8 working whisky distilleries and some wonderful wildlife with local walks and visitor attractions in abundance.
 Take the exhilarating ferry crossing from Kennacraig to Port Ellen, the main town on the island, where you will be based, with its lovely harbour and seafood restaurants all within easy access.
 All distilleries offer a guided tour and whisky sampling experience with Laphroaig, Lagavulin and Ardbeg located close to Port Ellen on a specially constructed walkway that links all three!Gigha Option